Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

-\myparagraph{Enhancing spatial understanding incurs negligible loss on general multimodal performance.} Our model integrates visual geometric information and is fine-tuned on spatial reasoning datasets to bolster its spatial understanding capabilities.
-As presented in Table \ref{table:generic_2d}, these enhancements slightly compromise \model{}'s performance on general multimodal benchmarks when compared to the baseline model, Qwen2.5-VL-3B. \model{} even achieves improvements on BLNK (+4.0) and TempCompass$_{\text{MC}}$ (+0.6), highlighting that augmenting spatial reasoning can not only preserve but also enhance performance on specific multimodal tasks.
+\myparagraph{Enhancing spatial understanding incurs negligible loss on general multimodal performance.} Our model integrates 3D geometry information and is fine-tuned on spatial reasoning datasets to bolster its spatial understanding capabilities.
+As presented in Table \ref{tab:generic_2d}, these enhancements slightly compromise \model{}'s performance on general multimodal benchmarks when compared to the baseline model. \model{}-4B even achieves improvements on BLNK (+2.3\%) and TempCompass$_{\text{MC}}$ (+1.7\%).
+This suggests that augmenting spatial reasoning capabilities can not only preserve but also enhance performance on specific multimodal tasks.